EOSIO/eosio.cdt/docs/05_best-practices/04_data-design-and-migration.md

 content_title: Data design and migration
 ---

 EOSIO based blockchains allow developers to easily update their smart contract code.
 However, a few things need to be considered when it comes to data update and/or migration.
-The main structure for storing data in EOSIO based blockchains is the multi index table.
-Once a multi index table has been created with a first version of a smart contract, it has some limitations when it comes to changing its structure.
+The main structure for storing data in EOSIO based blockchains is the multi-index table.
+Once a multi-index table has been created with a first version of a smart contract, it has some limitations when it comes to changing its structure.
 Below you will find a few possible approaches which you can consider when you design your smart contract data and its migration.

-# How to modify the structure of a multi index table
+# How to modify the structure of a multi-index table

 Modifying a multi-index table structure that has already been deployed to an EOSIO-based blockchain may be done by selecting one of the different strategies outlined below, depending on your requirements: